sachinchavan9/insta-downloader/README.md

 # About insta-downloader
-insta-downloader is a simple Script for downloading Instagram Images and Videos
+insta-downloader is a simple Script for downloading images and video form Instagram